-Herbs are absolutely beautiful.
-They add life to so many recipes, gardens, and beverages.
+Herbs are absolutely beautiful to grow and easier than you might think.
+They add life to so many recipes, gardens, and beverages and worth exploring more.
 I first learned how to garden through fresh herbs on my kitchen window sill.
-My kids also have a growing love for creative cooking and flavor combining through growing and tending to herbs.
-Let’s talk about how to grow, how to use and how to store fresh herbs.
+My kids also have an increasing love for creative cooking and flavor combining through growing and tending to herbs.
+Let's talk about how to grow, how to use and how to store fresh herbs.

-I want you to fall in love with eating plants, and herbs are a great place to start!
+I want you to fall in love with growing your own plants!
+Herbs are a great place to start.

 How to store fresh herbs

 Ever notice how you grow and nurture those little green plants, then clip them at their most aromatic, put them on your kitchen counter.... and then they shrivel up and go bad within hours.
 No more!
 We will collectively learn how to take care of our fresh herbs so that they can be enjoyed in any and all foods.

 Parsley and cilantro are stalky.
 I like to cut a bunch, tie in a string, then immediately place in a jar of water, kinda like flowers.
 I put them in my fridge that way so they can last all week.
 When I need to grab some, then I just clip off the leaves I want.
 It's also good to change the water every 2 days to keep everything fresh.

 Basil and mint have a better storage life when I pull off the leaves, pat them dry with a paper towel, then store loosely in an air-tight container in the fridge.
 Basil wilts within an hour in the lovely Florida humidity, even indoors.
 Yet when I store it like this, it lasts for several days.

 Finally, if you want to freeze your herbs, then treat them just like leafy greens!
 I've got a super easy freezing guide here.
 Now that you know how to store fresh herbs, let's get to the recipes!